HeinsohnRob_researchers_profile.jpg

 DR DEJAN STOJANOVIC

 I am the lead postdoc of the DBRG, and manage a range of projects primarily in Tasmania and elsewhere around Australia.
 I am a conservation scientist interested in the factors that affect small and declining populations, and am responsible for managing operations of the DBRG.
 I undertook my PhD research on the breeding biology of the endangered swift parrot in their Tasmanian breeding range.
 My research shed light on details about the breeding ecology of a species for which there were no data in spite of its severely threatened status.
-Since then, I have become increasingly involved in the conservation management of orange-bellied parrots.
-I lead an ongoing research program to help address key knowledge gaps that hinder recovery efforts of orange-bellied parrots.
-I am involved in the national recovery teams for the orange-bellied and swift parrots.
-I supervise several staff and students on a range of species across Tasmania, mainland Australia and Norfolk Island.
-Prospective students can contact me via email (or twitter).
+Since then, I have become increasingly involved in the conservation management of a range of other threatened species.
+My work includes a research program on the three Polytelis parrot, orange-bellied parrots, rufous scrub birds and ongoing work on swift parrots.
+I supervise several staff and students on a range of species across Australia.
+Prospective students can contact me via email.

 dr ROSS CRATES